Air entrainment in transient flows in closed water pipes: a two-layer approach: A two-layer water/air model

-To model the effects of the air on the water, we write the continuity of the normal stress at the free boundary layer separated the two phases.
-Thus the water pressure $P_{w}$ may be writen as
+To model the effects of the air on the water, we write the continuity of the normal stress at the boundary layer separating the two phases.
+Thus, the water pressure $P_{w}$ may be written as: